davizote/js-custom-select/README.md

 Unlike many other autocomplete controls out there, this one is designed to work well with Id/Value objects, where you care about the Id in your model but you want to display a different value in the view.

+Added a "clean" button to restore initial state.
+CSS optimized for bootstrap.

 ## Using Custom Select

 For the simpler scenarios, using Custom Select is very similar to using the built-in AngularJS `select` directive.
 For client-side filtering, you can use a regular Angular filter in conjunction with the `$searchTerm` local variable provided by the custom select, which corresponds to the text entered into the search textbox; or you can use a function in your `$scope` that implements a custom filtering logic and returns the filtered items.